 Option 4 boost the ISS into a higher orbit.

 At the end of its lifetime, a booster is attached to the ISS to place it into a higher orbit where the atmospheric drag is very low.
-If the ISS could be boosted to an altitude of 900 km if would remain in space for about 1000 years This option is likely to have similar cost to option 2 but gives the fascinating possibility that future generations would be able to visit the ISS.
+If the ISS could be boosted to an altitude of 900 km if would remain in space for about 1000 years This option would have a higher cost than option 2 but it would allow the fascinating possibility that future generations would be able to visit the ISS.
 Eventually, it might become an historical site where extremely wealthy space tourists would travel to !

 An opportunity for international cooperation?